hklz/sslRNAD/README.md

 This repository is the original implementation of sslRNAD: The **S**ingle **S**tem **L**oop **RNA** **Designer** .

 **sslRNAD** is a program that allowing users to rapidly construct custom sRNAs targeting at genes of interest.
-This package contains a ssl-sRNA scoring function based on multiple linear regression model and related scripts to automatically generate ssl-sRNA with desired structure and activity.
-Moreover, batch target genes in a fasta-format file are acceptable as inputs.
+This package contains a *ssl*-sRNA scoring function based on multiple linear regression model and related scripts to automatically generate *ssl*-sRNA with desired structure and activity.
+Moreover, batch target genes in a fasta-format file are acceptable as inputs and a simple demo is provided.

 ## Dependency